CanonicalLtd/maas-docs/en/installconfig-upgrade-to-2.md

 The above example shows a static range replaced by three reserved ranges to create an equivalent configuration.

-!!!
-Note:
-    With MAAS 2.1+, [network devices discovery][device-discovery] uses the ARP protocol to determine which addresses are being used, allowing MAAS to automatically avoid assigning recently used IP addresses.
+> ⓘ With MAAS 2.1+, [network devices discovery][device-discovery] uses the ARP protocol to determine which addresses are being used, allowing MAAS to automatically avoid assigning recently used IP addresses.

 ## Troubleshooting